shashanks20/Intel-Hackathon/README.md

 ## Conclusion

 This project demonstrates the use of machine learning and real-time weather data to predict the risk of power grid failure.
 By leveraging Intel's advanced hardware capabilities and optimized software stack, we achieve high accuracy in risk assessment, helping utilities and grid operators make informed decisions to ensure grid reliability and resilience.

----

-Feel free to adjust and expand upon this README template according to your specific project details and requirements.